University Teaching Council

 The UTC will review issues associated with teaching, summarize relevant information, and make recommendations to the Provost for action.
 Examples of topics that the UTC may consider include: exploration of funding mechanisms to promote teaching, review of modalities to recognize teaching, review of resources to elevate the profile of teaching, review of curricular requirements, review of teaching evaluation instruments and uses of evaluation data.
 The UTC may develop short-term and long-term plans for issues affecting teaching.

-The UTC shall be composed of four (4) faculty members and three (3) ex officio members.
+The UTC shall be composed of at least four (4) faculty members and four (4) ex officio members.
 The Faculty Senate shall be represented by one (1) member.
 The Provost shall appoint all other faculty members.
 Appointed faculty may be of any rank, but shall have exceptional interest in teaching.
 Appointed individuals need not be limited to those having received awards (e.g., Distinguished Maine Professor, Presidential Teaching Award, college teaching awards).

 Faculty members serve terms of four (4) years.
 Each year, one faculty member will rotate off the Council.
 At its formation, membership of the Council shall be constituted to enable this rotation.
-Ex officio members shall be the Senior Associate Provost for Academic Affairs, the Assistant Vice President for Graduate Studies & Senior Associate Dean, the Director of Institutional Studies, and the Executive Director of Innovation in Teaching and Learning.
+Ex officio members shall be the Associate Provost for Academic Affairs and Faculty Development, the Associate Vice President for Graduate Studies & Senior Associate Dean, the Assistant Provost for Institutional Research and Assessment, and the Executive Director of Innovation in Teaching and Learning.
 Ex officio members may appoint designees when appropriate.
-The Council may assist the Provost in the selection of new members.

-Scott Delcourt, Associate Vice President for Graduate Students and Senior Associate Dean, ex officio
+Scott Delcourt, Associate Vice President for Graduate Studies and Senior Associate Dean, ex officio

 Melissa Ladenheim, Associate Dean, Honors College